just-the-docs/just-the-docs/docs/ui-components/code.md

     C-->D;
 ```

+*Note: for demonstration purposes, we've enabled mermaid on this site.
+It is still disabled by default, and users need to opt-in to use it.*

 ### Using a local mermaid library

 In order to use a local version of the mermaid library instead of one provided by jsDelivr, you can specify a `path` key in the mermaid configuration instead of a `version` key.